 As a society, we’re only beginning to understand the implications of putting so much of our personal lives online.
 And, equally important, is the challenge posed by the sheer volume of information to digest each day.
 I’ve re-connected with some long lost friends via social media, and that’s a good thing.
 But I’ve also spent way too much time looking at pictures of meals about to be consumed, of kids I don’t know on a field trip, of cats and dogs, of political drivel, ad nauseam.
 And sure, this “new age” technology has afforded me some job opportunities, but at what cost in terms of lost privacy?
 So, the search for balance continues..

-These pages are about the things I enjoy: from backpacking and bluegrass music, to online tools and gadgets.
-The blog section is also proving to be a therapeutic outlet expressing my thoughts, feelings, and ruminations about what’s going on in the world.
-And right here in RandyLand.
+Meanwhile, the rest of these pages are about the things I enjoy: from backpacking and bluegrass music, to online tools and gadgets.
+Along with a sprinkling of posts & pics about things I love: my family.
+And all right here in RandyLand!

 Feel free to poke around and, if you’re so inclined, click here to send me an email.